Learning for Unconstrained Space-Time Video Super-Resolution: Experiments For Fixed Space-Time Video Super-Resolution

 \subsubsection{Training Dataset}

-The Vimeo90k Training Dataset \cite{xue2019video} is adopted to train our model, where we have $51,312$ sequences in total and the image resolution is $256 \times 448$.
+Same as \cite{haris2020space}, the Vimeo90k Triplet Training Dataset \cite{xue2019video} is adopted to train our model, where we have $51,312$ sequences in total and the image resolution is $256 \times 448$.
 Within each sequence, the first, the second and the third frames are treated as $I_0^H$, $I_{0.5}^H$ and $I_1^H$, respectively.
 Similarly, we use the bicubic down-sampling method to generate LR images from HR ones.
-We also perform horizontal and vertical flippings, as well as temporal order reversal, for data augmentation.
+We also perform horizontal and vertical flips, as well as temporal order reversal, for data augmentation.